zckv/pypi_in_pages_example/README.md

 Use the "[Add Python Package](.github/workflows/addrepo.yml)" workflow from this repository to allow the adition of a package to your package index.
-This workflow must be called with the name, the version a a link do download your python package.
+This workflow must be called with the name, the version and a link do download your python package.

 This worflow use the "[update_packaging_folder.py](update_packaging_folder.py)" script.
 Many environnement variables are set there.